BeaverLodge/angular-cordova-mobile-prefab/docs/development-environment.md

 Then open up the Xcode project at `platforms/ios/*.xcodeproj`, select the emulator you want and hit the play button.

-Similarly you can choose a physical device you've plugged in via USB and run on that.
+Similarly, you can choose a physical device you've plugged in via USB and run on that.

 ## Running on Android